Lesterpaintstheworld/terminal-velocity/demande_redacted.md

 # Redacted Document
 ## Redaction Agent Action Plan Summary
 This document outlines the actions taken by the Redaction Agent to identify and redact sensitive information from specified files within the KinOS project, ensuring compliance with privacy regulations.
-All sensitive information has been redacted in accordance with the protocols outlined in `research/redaction_agent_config.md`.
 ### Key Findings
 - **Sensitive Information Redacted**: All identified sensitive information related to economic frameworks, AI rights, and character interactions has been successfully redacted.
 [REDACTED: sensitive economic data]
 ### Proposed Modifications